What are QB64 statements?

 1. REM Statement

-REM statement is used to give remarks in a program.
+REM statement is used to give remarks in a QBasic program.
 The computer does not execute this statement.
 Whatever is written after REM is ignored by the computer.
 REM command can be used anywhere and many times in a program.
-It is a good practice to use the REM statement at the start of the program to define its purpose.
+It is always good practice to use the REM statement at the start of the program to define its purpose.

 REM THIS IS QB64 PROGRAM